 For the past 120 years, the Department of Mining and Geological Engineering at the University of Arizona has been the state’s sole provider of academic and research programs focused on mineral engineering and the science of non-renewable resources.
 Throughout this time, the MGE Department has been responsible for some of the world’s most dynamic innovations in mineral resource development, contributing to the state of Arizona’s present position as the nation’s most valuable non-fuel mineral production center.

 Mining and material production has an immeasurable impact on the economy, providing the building blocks for products and technologies that form the core of American (and global) life.
 What resources we use may change, but the need for skilled engineers to safely gather raw material will be present for years to come.
-The field remains one of the highest earning in the engineering industry, with many graduates of our programs securing employment with major organizations.
+The field remains one of the highest earning careers in the engineering industry, with many graduates of our programs securing employment with major organizations.

 Today, with the advent of green technology, mineral resource managers are tasked with the challenge of adapting to sustainable, renewable techniques, methods that promote harmony between industry and the natural world.

 Geological Engineering is a unique combination of earth sciences and engineering that has broad applications in the fields of mining engineering, civil engineering, petroleum engineering, and earth and environmental sciences.
 The field stands at the forefront of some of the most important challenges facing society today.
 At the graduate level, we have a strong emphasis in geological engineering, with faculty that have expertise in geomechanics, geophysics, rock excavation, and reclamation.